 - Click Configure, and select Turn on system protection

 System Recovery Options in Windows 10

 In addition to System Restore, Windows 10 offers a number of other ways to address specific system issues, viz.

 PC Reset: Reset allows you to keep your files or delete them, and then reinstalls Windows.
 It is suitable when your PC is not performing well even after restoration.

 Recovery Drive and Installation Media: These are two separate recovery options that are relevant in the event of total system failure.
-When the OS fails to boot, users can restore it through the recovery drive.
-If they have not created a recovery drive, they can download installation media and use it to restore the affected device.
+When the OS fails to boot, users can restore Windows through the recovery drive.
+If they have not created a recovery drive, they can download installation media and use it to restore Windows on the affected device.

 Reinstall Windows 10: As it indicates, this option allows users to reinstall the OS using an external drive.

 Previous Windows Version: Windows 10 also lets users downgrade to the previous version of the OS.
 This capability is however available only for the first 10 days since the initial activation of the operating system.